lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 <!--These are tenant level groups and therefore they can't be modified-->

-Intune for Education provides a set of default groups that are created when your [school's account is created](what-are-tenants.md).
+Intune for Education provides a set of default, [tenant-level groups](what-are-tenants.md) that are created when your school's account is created.
 These groups, **All Users** and **All Devices**, cannot be changed.
 The **All Teachers** and **All Students** groups are similarly created after School Data Sync has imported student and teacher data into Intune for Education.

 This may rarely cause an issue where you may end up with a subgroup underneath two groups.